EconPapers

 Measuring Long-Run Exchange Rate Pass-Through

-Tomasz Kozluk, Anindya Banerjee and Olivier de Bandt
+Anindya Banerjee and

-Economics - The Open-Access, Open-Assessment E-Journal, 2008, vol. 2, issue 6, pages 1-36
+Economics - The Open-Access, Open-Assessment E-Journal (2007-2020), 2008, vol. 2, No 2008-6, 36 pages

-Abstract: The paper discusses the issue of estimating short- and long-run exchange rate pass-through to import prices in euro area countries and reviews some problems with the measures recently proposed in the literature.
+The paper discusses the issue of estimating short- and long-run exchange rate pass-through to import prices in euro area countries and reviews some problems with the measures recently proposed in the literature.
 Theoretical considerations suggest a cointegrating relationship (between import unit values, the exchange rate and foreign prices), which is typically ignored in existing empirical studies.
 We use time series and up-to-date panel data techniques to test for cointegration with the possibility of structural breaks and show how the long run may be restored in the estimation.
-The main finding is that allowing for possible breaks around the formation of EMU and the appreciation of the euro starting in 2001 helps restore a long run cointegration relationship, where over the sample period the fixed component of the pass-through decreased while the variable component tended to increase. --
+The main finding is that allowing for possible breaks around the formation of EMU and the appreciation of the euro starting in 2001 helps restore a long run cointegration relationship, where over the sample period the fixed component of the pass-through decreased while the variable component tended to increase.

 Keywords: Exchange rates; pass-through; import prices; panel cointegration; structural breaks (search for similar items in EconPapers)

-JEL-codes: F42 C23 F14 F31 F36 (search for similar items in EconPapers)
+JEL-codes: C23 F14 F31 F36 F42 (search for similar items in EconPapers)

 Date: 2008